Amadou Traoré

-Amadou Traoré (born 7 March 2002) is a French professional footballer who plays as a winger for Sporting Kansas City II in the MLS Next Pro.
+Amadou Traoré (born 7 March 2002) is a French professional footballer who plays as a winger for Latvian Higher League club Liepāja.

 Club career

 Traoré signed his first professional contract on 28 May 2019, and made his professional debut for Bordeaux on 25 October 2020.

 On 17 January 2023, Traoré signed with MLS Next Pro side Sporting Kansas City II.

 International career

-Born in France, Traoré is of Guinean descent.
+Born in France, Traoré holds French and Guinean nationalities.
 He is a former youth international for France.